matthewmueller/rfcs/text/0001-datamodel-2.md

 If I'm honest, I don't think this looks as nice as the way SQL does it, but this would also resolve the named arguments & multi-line support open questions and may improve embedded embeds syntax so it might be worth it!

+### Answer

+Machine formatting should take care of most of the "discipline" issues and placing the model attributes below will force them into one consistent place.

 ## Should we have custom field type support or support primitives with attributes?

 > Feedback: email postgres.Citext unique() postgres.Like(“.%.com”)